Pulse - Chapter 10 - Eyeshine

 Grace was drained.
 Even so, she summoned what energy she had and tried to get up, but the chair was bolted to the floor and her hands were still restrained.
-The two agents started laughing like hyennas, thick saliva drooling from their maws.
-They revelled in Grace's helplessness, sadistic squeals escaping them like venom-tipped darts launching towards Grace, piercing her hypersensitive senses.
+The two agents started laughing like hyenas, thick saliva drooling from their maws.
+They reveled in Grace's helplessness, sadistic squeals escaping them like venom-tipped darts launching towards Grace, piercing her hypersensitive senses.

 Severe pain ravaged her body, blazing electrical fire crawling over her skin, seeking out her subdermal spinal ports and finding entry.
 Her nanocircuitry felt like it was rearranging itself in vivo.
 She was going through metamorphosis.

 Agent Singh had fallen off his chair.
 He was slapping the floor, unable to contain his mirth.
 Agent Lo was clutching her belly with one hand while pointing with her other directly at Grace, tears of uncontrolled laughter sizzling like acid as they poured down her face.